flexi-framework/flexi/docs/documentation/04_tutorials/07_dmr/index.md

 ```

 ### Finite Volume Blending
 Next, we will investigate the blending approach.
-In this tutorial we use an entropy-stable split formulation to ensure the stability of the FV blending approach, with more details on the split formulation given later in section {ref}`sec:tut_ptcf`.
+In this tutorial we use an entropy-stable split formulation to ensure the stability of the FV blending approach, with more details on the split formulation given later in section [](PTCF).
 For the FV sub-cell blending, the elements are not switched completely to the FV operator, but instead the DG operator $R_{DG}$ and FV operator $R_{FV}$ are blended as
 ```{math}
 R = \alpha R_{FV} + (1-\alpha) R_{DG}
 ```